-The following resources are specifically designed to help Black people struggling with mental distress and in need of self-care tools, or information about where to find therapeutic support.
+The following resources are specifically designed to help Black people struggling with mental distress and who are in need of self-care tools, or information about where to find therapeutic support.
 When met with a list of resources there is always a risk of feeling overwhelmed, so you may want to work through the information provided here in stages, or pick one organisation or tool to begin with prior to moving on.
-You’re not expected to read and use everything listed below, instead choose what might help and comfort you best from this range of help and care resources.
+Don’t feel pressured to read and use everything listed below, instead choose what might help and comfort you best from this range of help and care resources.

 Self Care Apps

 The following apps are designed to help you relax, practice mindfulness, understand your mental health, recharge and feel empowered.

 Resources to help you understand your mental health and look after yourself

 These are reading lists, podcasts and other materials for you to work through and reflect on.
 Some provide information about mental wellbeing and care while others encourage you to take action to look after yourself.

 Mental Wellness Information and Resources by Sista Afya

 Black Mental Health Resources for #BlackHistoryMonth from Everyone Counts

 Supporting Black LGBTQ Youth Mental Health from the Trevor Project